aces/Loris-MRI/docs/scripts_md/MRI.md

 RETURNS: the `CandID` or 0 if the `PSCID` does not exist

+### isDicom(@files\_list)

+This method checks whether the list of files given as an argument is of type DICOM.

+INPUT: array with full path to the DICOM files

+RETURNS:
+  - @dicom\_files    : array with the list of DICOM medical imaging data files
+  - @non\_dicom\_files: array with the list of non-DICOM files

 # TO DO

 Fix comments written as #fixme in the code.